Dirk Kempthorne

 Dirk Arthur Kempthorne (born October 29, 1951) is an American politician who served as the 49th United States Secretary of the Interior from 2006 to 2009 under President George W. Bush.
 A member of the Republican Party, he previously served as a United States Senator from Idaho from 1993 to 1999 and the 30th governor of Idaho from 1999 to 2006.

 Kempthorne was first elected to public office as Mayor of Boise in 1985, where he served for seven years.
 He serves as a co-chair of the Democracy Project at the Bipartisan Policy Center.
 In November 2010, he was appointed president and CEO of the American Council of Life Insurers.

-Early life, education and early career
+Background

-Kempthorne was raised in San Bernardino, California.
-He attended and graduated from San Gorgonio High School in San Bernardino, attended San Bernardino Valley College, then transferred north to the University of Idaho in Moscow, where he graduated in 1975 with a degree in political science, and served a term as student body president.
+Born in San Diego on October 29, 1951, and raised in San Bernardino, California, Kempthorne graduated from San Gorgonio High School in San Bernardino.
+He attended San Bernardino Valley College, then transferred north to the University of Idaho in Moscow, where he graduated in 1975 with a degree in political science, and served a term as student body president.
 Upon graduation Kempthorne served as an assistant to the director of the Idaho Department of Lands and then as executive vice president of the Idaho Home Builders Association.

 In 1982, Kempthorne managed the gubernatorial campaign for Lieutenant Governor Phil Batt, who lost to the incumbent Democrat, Governor John V. Evans.
 In 1983 Kempthorne became state public affairs manager for FMC Corporation.

+Personal life

 Kempthorne and his wife, Patricia Kempthorne, also a UI graduate, have two adult children, Heather and Jeff.